Timinator2000/Algorithm-X/docs/22-2025-and-beyond/16-magnets.md

 ---

-# Solving Logic Puzzles Logically 💯
+# Solving Logic Puzzles Logically

-All **Magnets** test cases and validators can be solved *purely by logic*, without a single guess.
+Many **Magnets** test cases and validators can be solved *purely by logic*, without a single guess.
 Click [here](../24-odds-and-ends/01-solving-with-logic-only.md) to see my ongoing progress toward solving as many logic puzzles as possible—strictly with logic, no guessing, no backtracking.

 <BR>